rodrigodiez/rodrigodiez.io/about.md

 ---
 I consider myself a full stack developer.
 I can produce high quality, test driven solutions on all client, server, service, data and infrastructure layers.

-I worked for startups and for +500.000 daily visits sites.
+I worked for startups and for +500.000 daily visits companies.
 I learned from skilled workmates and I also leaded teams of awesome developers.
 I even ran my own company, learning valuable lessons along the way.

 I am of the opinion that...